surge2doge/computing-work/Stories/Waking Up.md

 Chairs were toppled over, and some buttons were still lit up.
 A tension hung in the air, despite no figure appearing under my sight.
 I continued pacing around, gazing at the scene before me, gingerly taking each step.

-And then, my eyes fell upon a note.
+Just then, my eyes fell upon a note.

-A small, crumpled up, yellow-tinged note.
+A small, crumpled up, yellowed note.

-I picked it up, slowly unraveling its secrets.
+I picked it up, slowly flattening it out, unravelling its secrets.

-"Test subject 1207: Uncontrollable, shows signs of aggresion."
+"Test subject 1207: Uncontrollable, signs of aggresion."

-I read the words, unsure of what it meant.
+I reread the words, puzzled.
 But a sudden realization hit me.

 My heart skipped a beat.